afkvido-development/MessageEngine/README.md

-# MessageEngine
+# MessageEngine Alpha

-This is a singleplayer Java project that I made just becasue why not.
-This is the master branch, where things are hopefully stable and only fully approved commits.
+Alpha Testing

+This is the msot frequently updated, fresh, and potentially most glitchy version of MessageEngine.
+This version will be updated with every commit.
-If you're looking for a more fresh and updated version, check out the PTB Branch: [PTB](https://github.com/afkvido/MessageEngine/tree/PTB)
+If you're looking for a more stable but fresh build: check out the [PTB](https://github.com/afkvido/MessageEngine/tree/PTB) branch.
+If you're looking for the official release: check out the [Stable](https://github.com/afkvido/MessageEngine/tree/master) branch.

 ## Important